Let's Get Lost (1988 film): Musicians

+Swimming by Moonlight

+Swimming by Moonlight, a double album set of previously unreleased live and studio recordings by Chet Baker from the period of the making of Bruce Weber’s documentary Let’s Get Lost, was released on November 7, 2025.

 Home media

 Let's Get Lost was released on VHS and Laserdisc in Japan by Nippon Columbia on November 21, 1993.

 Let's Get Lost was originally going to be released on DVD in 2007 along with an expanded version of the film's soundtrack.
 According to Weber, the DVD was to be released in December 2007 but failed to do so.
 The DVD was released in the United Kingdom on July 28, 2008.
 The DVD was finally released in the United States by Docurama on December 3, 2013.
 A Blu-ray edition was released in Italy for Region B.

 It is also available for streaming and downloading.